-The forest labyrinth is a delightful serpentine path threaded organically amongst graceful White Pine in a peaceful woodland setting.
+The forest labyrinth is a delightful serpentine path threaded organically amongst graceful trees in a peaceful nature setting.
 A wide path of pine needles helps make it accessible to a broad range of people and ages, and offers a quiet and comfortable walk.

 The centre of the labyrinth is a special place and large enough to accommodate several people without feeling crowded.
 Just outside the entrance to the labyrinth path is a circular gathering area, a good space for pre- or post-walk pause.